andrew/ultimate-awesome/README.md

 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
-- [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-opensees](https://github.com/Hanlin-Dong/awesome-opensees) - A curated list of OpenSees resources.
-- [awesome-leetcode](https://github.com/kiranpalsingh1806/awesome-leetcode) - A curated list of awesome Leetcode problems, algorithms and data structures.
+- [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
 Simply search, copy/paste the commands and enjoy.
-- [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.
-- [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-coding-places](https://github.com/OpenMogaco/awesome-coding-places) - Awesome Coding Places.